brikis98/yevgeniy-brikman-homepage/_posts/2011-10-24-siri-glimpse-of-future.md

 after all.
 I suspect that after Siri, you'll never be able to go back to a phone without it.

-## <span class="Apple-style-span" style="font-size: large;">Just the beginning
+## Just the beginning

 Now, let's not get ahead of ourselves.
 Siri is just the very first step.
-Actually, that's not entirely accurate: Siri is yet *another *step in a long continuum of making computers ever more accessible.
+Actually, that's not entirely accurate: Siri is yet *another* step in a long continuum of making computers ever more accessible.
 From punch cards, to the command line, to the mouse &amp; keyboard, to touch screens, and now, natural language processing.
 There is still a great deal of work to do, but give Siri